This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Your healthcare provider may mark your skin with a marker to guide him during cryosurgery.
-These marks show how much of your skin should be treated.
+- Your healthcare provider may use a medical marker on or near your skin lesion.
+These marks help show how much of your skin should be treated.

 During your procedure: